 In addition, as the number of payment service providers grows, merchants increasingly demand instant signup.
-As a result of rushed onboarding procedures, merchant service providers are increasingly struggling to understand the true origin of the transactions passing through their systems.
+As a result of rushed onboarding procedures, merchant service providers (also known as international merchant accounts) are increasingly struggling to understand the true origin of the transactions passing through their systems.

 The inability to detect illicit transaction activity represents a serious business risk.
 Specifically, transaction laundering is an urgent and growing problem in the payment industry.
 Transaction laundering occurs when an unknown business uses an approved legitimate merchant’s payment credentials to process payments for products and services that the acquirer does not know about.

 To avoid the risk of transaction laundering, today’s MSPs need to revise procedures to become as agile and efficient as the fraudsters themselves.
 In this article, we’ll examine five recommendations for MSPs and online marketplaces looking to more effectively detect and prevent transaction laundering.